wallace-df/crypto-testament-contracts/README.md

 # CryptoTestament
-CryptoTestament is a dApp deployed on the RSK network (https://rsk.co/) that allows BTC holders to create digital testaments by using smart contracts.
+CryptoTestament is a dApp deployed on the RSK network (https://rsk.co/) that allows BTC holders to create digital testaments powered by smart contracts.

 RSK MainNet dApp: https://cryptotestament.io/